Irene Gammel

-Irene Gammel is a Canadian literary historian, biographer, and curator.
-She has published numerous books including Baroness Elsa, a groundbreaking cultural biography of New York Dada artist and poet Baroness Elsa von Freytag-Loringhoven, and Looking for Anne of Green Gables, revealing the hidden life of Canadian author L.M.
-Montgomery during the writing of her classic novel Anne of Green Gables.
-Together with Suzanne Zelazo, Gammel published Crystal Flowers: Poems and a Libretto by Florine Stettheimer, and Body Sweats: The Uncensored Writings of Elsa von Freytag-Loringhoven, the first major English collection of the Baroness's poems.
-Both books were selected for the New York Times’ notable art books for 2011.
+Irene Gammel FRSC is a Canadian literary historian, biographer, and curator.
+Gammel's works critically examine women's contributions to literature and art within the cultural context of the 20th century, shedding light on their experiences, challenges, and achievements.
+Her research delves into the lives of influential women artists and writers, who were often historically sidelined and erased, analyzing their creative processes, historical struggles, and impact on society.

-Gammel teaches at Toronto Metropolitan University in Toronto.
-She holds the Canada Research Chair in Modern Literature and Culture and is the Director of the Modern Literature and Culture Research Centre.
+Gammel is Professor of English at Toronto Metropolitan University in Toronto.
+She holds the Tier I Canada Research Chair in Modern Literature and Culture and is the Director of the Modern Literature and Culture Research Centre.
+In 2009, she was elected a member of the Royal Society of Canada.

 Gammel holds a PhD (1992) and MA (1987) in English from McMaster University, and a Staatsexamen's degree from the Universität des Saarlandes in Germany.
 She taught at the University of Prince Edward Island and held Visiting Professorships at the Friedrich-Schiller-Universität Jena and Erfurt Universität in Germany.
 She also served as the President of the Canadian Comparative Literature Association.
-In 2009, she was elected a member of the Royal Society of Canada.